General Schedule (US civil service pay scale): Base salary

-The base salary is based on a table compiled by Office of Personnel Management (the 2023 table is shown below), and is used as the baseline for the locality pay adjustment.
-The increases between steps for Grades GS-1 and GS-2 varies between the steps; for Grades GS-3 through GS-15 the increases between the steps are the same within the grade, but increase as the grade increases.
-The table is revised effective January of each year to reflect the basic cost of living adjustment (known as the General Schedule Increase).
+The base salary is based on a table compiled by Office of Personnel Management (the 2024 table is shown below), and is used as the baseline for the locality pay adjustment.
+The increases between steps for Grades GS-1 and GS-2 varies between the steps; for Grades GS-3 through GS-15 the increases between the steps are the same within the grade but increase as the grade increases.
+The table is revised effective January of each year (officially, the first full pay period which begins in January) to reflect the basic cost of living adjustment (known as the General Schedule Increase).

 Some positions have their own unique GS scales.
 One notable example being patent examiner positions who can receive a supplement of more than 50% from the standard GS scale.
 Under the laws governing special GS scales, employees whose positions are covered by those scales earn either the special scale salary, or the standard GS scale salary plus a locality adjustment (see below), whichever is higher.